 - Divide the dough into two disks, wrap in plastic wrap, and chill for 1 hour.

 - Roll out the first disk of dough to about a 12 inch diameter disk or so on a floured surface with a rolling pin.
 Transfer to a metal pie plate and make sure to work the dough into the corner edges of the pie plate.
-Trim the edges and place the pie in the fridge.
+Trim the edges and place the pie shell in the fridge.

-- In a small bowl, whisk together the egg with 1 tablespoon water.
-Brush the edges of the chilled pie shell with the egg wash, then press the braids to the brushed edges to stick them onto the edge.
-You can weave the ends of the braids together for a seamless look OR just cut out some leaf shapes with the dough scraps and hide the seams with them, glueing down the shapes with a little more egg wash.
+- Brush the edges of the chilled pie shell with the egg wash, then press the braids (or cutout shapes) to the brushed edges to stick them onto the edge.
+You can weave the ends of the braids together for a seamless look.

 - Place the pie shell in the fridge and chill for 20 minutes.